 There are a few possible explanations for white discharge from your female dog in heat.
 The most common one is ovulation, which is the release of an egg from the ovaries.
-This process can cause your dog to produce a lot of fluid, which may include vaginal discharge, saliva, or even blood.
+This process can cause your dog to produce a fluid, which may include vaginal discharge, saliva, or even blood.

 Other causes of white discharge from a female dog in heat may be hormonal changes, skin irritation, or a medical condition.
-If you’re concerned about your dog’s white discharge and you don’t know what it means, schedule an appointment with your veterinarian.
+If you’re concerned about your dog’s white discharge and don’t know what it means, schedule an appointment with your veterinarian.
 A proper diagnosis will help your dog get the treatment she needs to recover.

 What Is a Female Dog in Heat?

-This seasonality of female dogs in heat cycles makes it easier for you to recognize when your dog is going into heat and preparing for breeding because it’s most likely to happen in the two or three months when she’s most fertile.
+This seasonality of female dogs in heat cycles makes it easier for you to recognize.
+When your dog is going into heat and preparing for breeding.
+Because it’s most likely to happen in the two or three months when she’s most fertile.

-The dog might be irritable and extra-sensitive to any kind of stimulation, which is why this period of her cycle is often called “heat.”
+A dog might be irritable and extra-sensitive during stimulation, which is why this period of her cycle is often called “heat.”
 Canine Heat Cycle Symptoms and Behaviors Female dogs go through their heat cycle every 21 -42 days.

-They go through their heat cycles during the most fertile time of the year, which is in the spring and summer months.
+They go through heat cycles during the most fertile time of the year, which is in the spring and summer months.
 The cycle begins as a small mammary gland starts developing in her abdomen.
 Once it’s fully developed, she’ll begin to feel cramping and discomfort.
 She may be irritable but otherwise does not display any other symptoms.

 How Does Heat Affect Dogs?